rudof-project/rudof/data_generator/README.md

 # Data Generator

-A modern, configurable synthetic RDF data generator that creates realistic data conforming to ShEx schemas.
+A modern, configurable synthetic RDF data generator that creates realistic data conforming to ShEx or SHACL schemas.

 ## Features